jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 - DONE: Summarize code guidelines for humans summary: now 800 words -> 652 words
 - DONE: Summarize google code eng review guide: 2223 -> 1232 words
 - DONE: Create first article draft from summaries
-- Clean up first draft into more compact listing: 956 words ->
+- DONE: Clean up first draft into more compact listing: 956 words -> 741 -> 536 words
+- DONE: More editting: 483 words
+- Read each section and blog and see if there's something I've missed in the draft

 Draft
 -----
-Code reviews improve the code health of a system and spread ownership of code and knowledge.
+Code reviews improve the health of a system while spreading ownership of code and knowledge.
+A good review process is fast, so automate trivial checks and have style guidelines to deal with low hanging fruits.
+Have high level discussions on the changes before coding to prevent rewrites.

-The reviewer:
+Once the changes are ready, the reviewer:

+- responds to the review request shortly after it comes (if not in the middle of deep work).
+At most 1 day shouldn't pass before you respond.
 - checks the code and tests for
     - correctness, test coverage, functionality and best practices.
     - hard to understand code, unclear names, commented out code, untested code,